AbstractThinker0/tadabor/README.md

 ## How to use

-Simply go to [tadabor.surge.sh](http://tadabor.surge.sh/) and check Quran Browser on the home page, you can click the button next to any verse to open a form where you can enter your text, once you are done writing you can press the save button, all the data will be saved on your browser app and clearing your cache might erase the data you have saved.
+Simply go to Quran Browser on the home page, you can click the button next to any verse to open a form where you can enter your text, and once you are done writing you can press the save button, all the data will be saved on your browser app and clearing your cache might erase the data you have saved.

 ## Contributing